-This offering of RRMT 204 has been created for a project to learn about and implement small-scale renewable energy projects in rural off-grid locations of the Andean foothills of Peru in partnership with Light up the World, a non-profit organization dedicated to renewable energy projects in remote locations.
+This offering of RRMT 204 has been created for a project to learn about and implement small-scale renewable energy projects in rural off-grid locations of the Andean foothills of Peru in partnership with Light up the World, a non-profit organization dedicated to renewable energy projects in remote locations and with significant funding from Colleges and Institutes Canada.
 Students are required to apply, which will include a statement of interest, and priority will be given to students that identify as indigenous, low-income or with disabilities.